 She may have even liked me but she was just being faithful to someone else.

-The lesson here is that telling a woman your “true” feelings can scare her away – especially if you haven't even kissed her yet.
+Telling a woman your “true” feelings about her can scare her away – especially if you haven't even kissed her yet.

 If you haven’t even kissed her yet, don’t spill your guts about your true feelings for her.

 Most importantly, have the discipline to hold back your urge to show any "boyfriend" behaviors (e.g., being "faithful" to her, doing unsolicited favors, always being available, etc..).

 Sure, if she throws herself at you and declares her undying love, then you can say something back.